Music Workshops

 A recent Blues Jam Workshop session — players of different experience levels learning to listen, groove, and play together.

-Workshops take place in a group or band style environment.
-This setting helps you develop the skill most players overlook: learning to listen across the entire ensemble.
 You’ll focus on hearing what the band is doing, understanding where you fit in the mix, and making musical decisions that support and elevate the performance.
-It’s hands-on, practical, and designed to build confidence through real playing situations.

 How Workshops Get Started